RDBarman2001/LIBRARY-API/README.md

 GET: Get a user by id ✔
 PUT: Update a user by id ✔
-DELETE: Delete a user by id (check if he/she still has an issued book) (is there any fine to be paid)
+DELETE: Delete a user by id (check if he/she still has an issued book) (is there any fine to be paid)✔

 ## /users/subscription-details/{id}